camusdb/camusdb.github.io/docs/check-constraints.md

 ALTER TABLE employees ALTER COLUMN name DROP NOT NULL;
 ```

+You cannot drop `NOT NULL` from a column while that column belongs to the primary
+key.
+Drop or change the primary key first.

 `SET NOT NULL` scans the table first.
 An existing row can hold a `NULL` in the
 target column.
 CamusDB then rejects the schema change, with `CADB0301
 NotNullViolation`.